-We tried to capture (unfortunate turn of phrase!) as many as possible while taking in a few of the other attractions in the city centre so we parted near the Crucible Theatre and made our way through the city.
+We tried to capture (unfortunate turn of phrase!) as many as possible while taking in a few of the other attractions in the city centre.
+We parted near the Crucible Theatre and made our way through the city.
 One thing I would suggest is plan your route, either which ones you want to see, or which attractions you want to go in and subsequently take in the elephants en route.
 There is an app available so planning the visit should be a doddle!!

-Also, there are water fountains in the Peace Gardens which means that a change of clothes is a must, as we found out ourselves… however, it does appear as though the water fountains are magical as well….
+Also, there are water fountains in the Peace Gardens which means that a change of clothes is a must, as we found out ourselves.
+However, it does appear as though the water fountains are magical as well….